Adverse Weather

 Policies could be changed to provide flexibility for both sides on things like payment of wages, flexible and home working and holidays, where adverse weather (or unplanned circumstances) prevent employees attending work or cause you to take a reasonable decision to close the workplace.

-An Adverse Weather Policy is a must as it removes any confusion about what you expect from your employees in terms of notification of absence and manages their expectations about what will happen in terms of recording the absence and payment if they don’t make it in to work
+An Adverse Weather Policy is a must as it removes any confusion about what you expect from your employees, help reduce confusion and ensure a consistent approach to managing adverse weather.

 Do You Need HR Support?